MichaelVerdegaal/tanos_scraper/README.md

 ## Will this crash the source website?
 Very likely it won't.
 The script takes roughly 1 second per request, which it should handle just fine.
-If you're unsure you can implement a sleep mechanic, are request a database dump by messaging me :^).
+If you're unsure you can implement a sleep mechanic, or request a database dump by messaging me.